Overcoming Trump-ism: A New Strategy for Progressives

 In short, I implore you to go for your highest dreams and deepest values and to make that the motto for your life and the lives of all whose worldviews you might influence these next four years.
 Demonstrate, protest, write op-eds, go to public discussions, and everywhere you go, present the spiritual progressives analysis and our proposed New Bottom Line—and advocate for The Caring Society—Caring for Each Other and Caring for the Earth.

-And please help Tikkun and our interfaith and secular-humanist welcoming Network of Spiritual Progressives get the financial support to bring this strategy into reality—and the world could look very different than it will in the Trump years. www.tikkun.org/donate or Tikkun, 2341 Shattuck Ave, box 1200, Berkeley, CA 94704.
+And please help Tikkun and our interfaith and secular-humanist welcoming Network of Spiritual Progressives get the financial support to bring this strategy into reality—and the world could look very different than it will in the Trump years. www.tikkun.org/donate or send a check to Tikkun, 2341 Shattuck Ave, box 1200, Berkeley, CA 94704.